jasdeep-hundal/tinc/OPTIMIZATION_README.md

 =========
 Install gperftools from https://code.google.com/p/gperftools/

-Link tincd with -lprofiler by adding it to LIBS in Makefile.
+Link tincd with -lprofiler by adding it to LIBS in src/Makefile.

 Set the CPUPROFILE environment var by running